Prizes & Internships

 - orchestral librarianship at the Glimmerglass Festival in Cooperstown, New York;

 - administrative assistance at the Washington National Opera, in Washington, D.C.

 All sophomores, juniors and seniors enrolled at Smith whose curriculum has included classroom courses in music, and who have demonstrated a commitment to the study of music, are eligible—and are encouraged—to compete for a Susan Rose Internship.
 The grant provides funding up to an approximate maximum of $5,000.
 Students are normally awarded only one grant during their years at the college, but in special circumstances students may apply for a second Rose Internship.

 Internships are normally carried out during the summer months following the sophomore or junior year, but proposals for work during the academic year, or for work to be carried out after graduation, will also receive careful consideration.

 How to Apply

-A student who wishes to compete for an internship should consult with her music professors, and with the chair of the music department’s Susan Rose Internship Committee, regarding the area in which she expects to pursue her work.
-She should then prepare a one-page proposal and a detailed budget (indicating, as specifically required for the internship, the cost of room and board, instruction, and transportation), and submit these documents to the chair of the committee along with an unofficial copy of her academic transcript.
-She should have two brief letters of recommendation (from music professors or others familiar with her work) sent via email to the chair of the committee.
+A student who wishes to compete for an internship should consult with their music professors, and with the chairs of the music department’s Susan Rose Internship Committee, regarding the area in which they expect to pursue work.
+They should then prepare a one-page proposal and a detailed budget (indicating, as specifically required for the internship, the cost of room and board, instruction, and transportation), and submit these documents to the chairs of the committee along with an unofficial copy of their academic transcript.
+They should have two brief letters of recommendation (from music professors or others familiar with their work) sent via email to the chairs of the committee.